AvistoTelecom/pg_backctl/README.md

 - Additional **configuration** requirements
 - More **complex** restoration steps

-## How It Works (ODO)
+## How It Works (pg_backctl)

-ODO is started on the db volume in order to perform the following steps:
+pg_backctl is started on the db volume in order to perform the following steps:

-- **Fetch Latest Backup**: ODO locates and retrieves the most recent CNPG backup from a given S3 bucket.
+- **Fetch Latest Backup**: pg_backctl locates and retrieves the most recent backup from a given S3 bucket.

 - **Clean the Volume**: The contents of the `data` folder are wiped.